sikopet/blog/posts/dns.md

 recursive - queries on your behalf until it returns either an answer or an error

 non-recursive - refers you to another server if it can't answer a query

+*Note*: resolver libraries do not understand referrals.
+Any local nameserver listed in a client's `resolv.conf` file must be recursive.

 Testing and debugging
 =====================